 After eight to ten days she was discharged and only supposed to bring her milk to us, but had otherwise nothing to do with us.
-The conviction was that the staff was more suitable for caring of the new-born babies.
-The use of antibiotics was still quite new and fear of infections was a huge threat.
+The conviction was that the staff was more suitable for caring for the new-born babies.
+The use of antibiotics was still entirely new, and fear of infections was a considerable threat.
 I don’t think it was regarded a risk that mothers and babies were separated.
 At the same time psychologist Bowlby found, from studies on orphans, after the World War II that the children who just got their basic needs met, though without enough human contact, still died at a high rate due to deprivation.

-In Denmark and Sweden we received many Finnish children during WWII.
+In Denmark and Sweden, we received many Finnish children during WWII.
 They had to be evacuated to save their lives.
-The war was raging in Finland and hunger was a huge problem like many other places.
-We then thought that the children enjoyed the trip like a holiday, but the picture here shows the deep sorrow of loss of parents.
+The war was raging in Finland and hunger was a massive problem like many other places.
+We then thought that the children enjoyed the trip like a holiday, but the picture here shows the deep sorrow of the loss of parents.
 After some years the had lost their Finnish language and many never found calm here or at home.

 Small Finnish children on their arrival to Denmark during the war.
 The loss of their mothers is seen in their eyes.

-It took another thirty years before hospitals in the Western world changed their policy in favor of mother and child bonding and took steps to make sure they were not separated.
-As I said in the start I am sure parents always have had an intuitive knowledge on how to keep a good and loving contact with their child, but much damage in the bonding has life long consequences for the emotional development and self-image.
+It took another thirty years before hospitals in the Western world changed their policy in favour of mother and child bonding and took steps to make sure they were not separated.
+As I said in the start, I am sure parents always have had an intuitive knowledge on how to keep right and loving contact with their child, but much damage in the bonding has lifelong consequences for the emotional development and self-image.
 I have myself suffered a lot from insecurity on school excursions and summer camps.
-I felt confused when my mother was not there or the daily routine was new.
-At one occasion I just couldn’t eat during the week I had to stay at the summer camp.
+I felt confused when my mother was not there, or the daily routine was new.
+On one occasion I just couldn’t eat during the week I had to stay at the summer camp.
 My parents were convinced that I would cope with the situation.
-No body had told them of the consequences of being separated at very early age.
+Nobody had told them of the consequences of being separated at a very early age.

 I worked as a staff nurse at a children’s hospital in the late seventies.
 Sometimes children were hospitalised for long periods of time due to problems with digestion or enteritis.
-It was some time seen that the mothers just abandoned the child.
-He or she became the favourite of different nurses with not much hope to bond to anybody for life.
+It was seen that the mothers just abandoned the child.
+He or she became the favourite of different nurses with not much hope to bond with anybody for life.
 Sure it creates shallow personalities.
-No one seemed to think too much about it.
-The babies were given their bottles with milk in their beds and laid so that thy could manage their feeding themselves.
+No one overthought about it.
+The babies were given their bottles with milk in their beds and laid so that they could manage their feeding themselves.
 I felt so strongly that it was wrong, but alone I could not sit with each little baby.
 I later enjoyed the new teaching at my education to become a health visitor, because it was now common sense that you don’t separate baby and mother and you give the baby the physical contact while feeding.
-One important psychotherapists and pediatrician was Winnicott from London.
-Jennifer Kunst write about him in her blog: In Search of the “Good Enough mother” Donald Winnicott (1896-1971).
+An important psychotherapist and paediatrician were Winnicott from London.
+Jennifer Kunst writes about him in her blog: In Search of the “Good Enough mother” Donald Winnicott (1896-1971).

-In the nineties I had the privilege to travel to Russia a few times and I met families who were treated like we were many years before.
+In the nineties, I had the privilege to travel to Russia a few times, and I met families who were treated like we were many years before.
 The nurses had the full charge over the new-born or the hospitalised.
 There was an enormous focus on diagnoses which seemed wrong to me.
-I was told a few times that perfectly thriving babies were diagnosed “brain damage”.
+I was told a few times that perfectly thriving babies were diagnosed with “brain damage”.
 I somehow tried to convince the parents that it couldn’t be true at all!

 Trying to carry out new knowledge we sometimes lose something valuable.
-Here in Denmark the mothers are expected to go home a few hours after the birth when it’s without complications.
+Here in Denmark, the mothers are expected to go home a few hours after the birth when it’s without complications.
 That means that the art of breastfeeding is the responsibility of the parents.
-Much can quickly go wrong, when you don’t have professional help beside you when it’s needed.
+Much can quickly go wrong when you don’t have professional help besides you when it’s needed.